iZeaoGamer/Zector/major.md

 - The new Tokens reformatting update has been added to scoreboards.
 - Changed the way: /seenmoney, /mymoney, and /topmoney is formatted; In terms with display.
 - Changed the way /seetokens, /mytokens, and /tokentop is formatted; In terms with display.
+- We’ve changed the way unbanning, unmuting, and removing warns on a player works.
+- Unbanning a player using /pardon, or /pardon-ip no longer broadcasts to the server.
+Only to the sender.
+- Unbanning using /pardon or /pardon-ip now broadcasts the logs in <#700688869485707276> along with the reason of the unban.
+Reasons can have spaces in them without requiring “”.
+- Unmuting using /unmute now broadcasts the logs in <#700688869485707276> along with the reason of the unmute.
+Reasons can have spaces in them without requiring “”.
+- Unmuting a player using /unmute no longer broadcasts it to the server.
+Only to the sender.
+- Unwarning a player using /removewarn now has warn points you can take off a specific player.
+The real usage is now: /removewarn <player> <warn points> <reason>
+- Unwarning a player now has a reason section you need to fill out, which then broadcasts it to <#700688869485707276>.
+- Fixed warns from not broadcasting properly in <#700688869485707276>.

+**Why did you update this?**
+I’ve decided to update this to better our security system.
+For example, before; /pardon-ip would broadcast to the server.
+This was very wrong in doing so due to the ip being broadcasted to the server.
+That’s very poor security if we were to continue doing this, and would be bad for our server’s reputation.